Filtering Interlopers with Photometry and Diagnostic Features: A Machine Learning Framework Validated with CSST Slitless Spectroscopy: Results

-To interpret our classifier and quantify feature importance, we employ SHAP analysis \cite{Lundberg:2017aa}.
+To interpret our classifier and quantify feature importance, we employ SHAP analysis.
 As a unified framework rooted in cooperative game theory, SHAP quantifies each feature's contribution by computing its average marginal effect across all possible feature subsets.
-This approach offers a more complete and theoretically grounded understanding than heuristic importance metrics native to XGBoost (e.g., gain, cover, frequency), which often fail to account for feature interactions.
+This approach offers a more complete and theoretically grounded understanding than heuristic importance metrics native to XGBoost (e.g., gain, cover, and frequency), which often fail to account for feature interactions.
 SHAP values are both consistent and additive, ensuring a faithful attribution of influence.
 As a result, SHAP enables us not only to rank features by overall impact but also to examine the direction and magnitude of each feature's effect on specific predictions, thereby revealing the physical and diagnostic cues the model uses to distinguish accurate redshifts from interlopers.

 Figure~\ref{fig:feature_importance} presents the SHAP analysis for the top 20 most influential features, which account for 87.7\% of the cumulative absolute SHAP value.
 The bar plot (a) ranks individual features by their mean absolute SHAP value.
-From this ranking, we find that both spectroscopic diagnostics (particularly emission-line signal-to-noise ratios) and photometric properties (particularly colors) are the influential features for the model's decisions.
-The beeswarm plot (b) further elucidates how these features drive predictions: each point represents a galaxy, colored by its feature value (red: high, blue: low) and positioned by its SHAP value.
-This visualization demonstrates the model's capacity to capture high-dimensional, non-linear relationships within the feature space, effectively synthesizing diverse information for robust classification.
+From this ranking, we find that both spectroscopic diagnostics (particularly emission-line SNRs) and photometric properties (particularly colors) are the influential features for the model's decisions.
+Besides, the ranking shows that the photometric properties from the three broad slitless bands ($GU$, $GV$, and $GI$) can be safely omitted when they are lacking because the seven narrow bands collectively cover the same wavelength range and provide sufficient information.
+The beeswarm plot (b) further elucidates how these features drive predictions: each point represents a galaxy, colored by its feature value (red: high and blue: low) and positioned by its SHAP value.
+This visualization demonstrates the model's capacity to capture high-dimensional, nonlinear relationships within the feature space, effectively synthesizing diverse information for robust classification.